Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Important subgraphs of embedded graphs

 \begin{proof}[Proof of Theorem~\ref{thm-struct}.]
 We proceed by induction on the complexity of the surface and on $k$, i.e., we assume that the theorem holds for graphs embedded in surfaces at most as complex as $\Sigma$ that either are not homeomorphic to $\Sigma$, or the total length of their boundary cycles is less than $k$.

-Suppose first that \begin{itemize} \item $G$ contains a connected essential subgraph $K$ with at most $8$ edges, or \item $\Sigma$ is not the cylinder and $G$ contains a boundary cycle $B$ and a cycle $K$ surrounding it such that $|K|<|B|$, or \item $\Sigma$ is the cylinder and $G$ contains a non-contractible cycle $K$ shorter than both boundary cycles of $G$. \end{itemize} Then, we cut the surface along $K$, apply induction to the pieces and let $H$ be the union of the resulting subgraphs.
+Suppose first that \begin{itemize} \item $G$ contains a connected essential subgraph $K$ with at most $8$ edges, or \item $\Sigma$ is not the cylinder and $G$ contains a boundary cycle $B$ and a cycle $K$ surrounding the incident cuff such that $|K|<|B|$, or \item $\Sigma$ is the cylinder and $G$ contains a non-contractible cycle $K$ shorter than both boundary cycles of $G$. \end{itemize} Then, we cut the surface along $K$, apply the induction hypothesis to the pieces and let $H$ be the union of the resulting subgraphs.
 Hence, assume that $G$ has no such subgraph.